Isaac Paredes Preview, Player Props: Rays vs. Red Sox

 Isaac Paredes At The Plate

-- Among qualified hitters, he ranks 93rd in batting average, while his on-base percentage ranks 34th and he is 23rd in slugging.
+- Among qualified hitters in MLB action, he ranks 96th in batting average, 33rd in on-base percentage, and 24th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.